wakeupnemo/polymarket-research/ROADMAP.md

 - simple event study,
 - falsification memo.

-### Success
+### Notes
-- either the effect looks real enough to keep,
-- or it is killed cheaply.
+- This remains a valid research direction,
+- but it is not the next implementation priority until tradability and maker-markout basics exist.

 ---

 ## Step 6 — Minimal crypto fair-value alignment
+### Status
+**Postponed**

 ### Objective
 Test whether the crypto-linked direction has enough structure to deserve further work.